-No student shall be sent home from school or denied attendance to school, or penalized academically or otherwise discriminated against, for noncompliance with the school uniform dress code policy.
-However, any student who arrives at school in nonconforming clothes will be provided with conforming clothing by RKES for the day.
+No student shall be sent home from school or denied attendance to school, or penalized academically or otherwise discriminated against for noncompliance with the school uniform dress code policy.
 We respectfully ask that parents help ensure our policy before the student arrives on campus each day.

-Should your student or family have any special needs or circumstances with regard to the uniform, please contact the Principal.
+Should your student or family have any special needs or circumstances with regard to the uniform, please contact your school Principal.